KarhouTam/FL-bench/config/README.md

 # Generic Arguments 🛠

+You can add method-specific arugments in the config file also.

 | Argument| Description        |
 | - | - |
 | `dataset`                            | The name of dataset that experiment run on.        |